npeschke/libpyrpl/README.md

 # libpyrpl

-The core communication functions of lneuhaus/pyrpl
+This library provides the core communication features from https://github.com/lneuhaus/pyrpl It is intended to be easily installable via pip